Mystievous/MidiReassignmentTool/README.md

 Allows midi inputs to be reassigned before being outputted to another device.

-Requires Supercollider 3.11.2 (Other versions are compatible, and can be used by adjusting the batch file).
+Requires Windows and Supercollider 3.11.2 (Other versions are compatible, and can be used by adjusting the batch file).

+---

+1. Select the input and output midi devices with the respective dropdowns on the right of the menu.

+2. Use the "Detect Note" button or the Channel and Note dropdowns next to "In" to select the input note you want to be changed, and select the desired output with the "Out" dropdowns.

+3. Once your change is selected click "Apply Changes" to assign the note to the new output.